AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/other-options/automatic-connection.md

 ### Device name

-When manually creating devices, please note that there are a number of restrictions related to name length, characters, spaces and hyphens:
+When manually creating devices, please note that there are a number of restrictions related to name length, characters, spaces, and hyphens:

 **Name length**: maximum 50 characters.
 Characters beyond this limit are ignored.